 - Artificial Human: The androids.

 - Do Androids Dream?: The Trope Namer.
-Androids ultimately do feel emotions, but are incapable of feeling empathy.
+Androids ultimately do feel emotions, and despite what human society says, at least one of them demonstrates empathy.

 - Doppelgänger: Rachael Rosen and Pris Stratton are physically identical, being the same model of android.
 Pris even attempts to use the name "Rachael Rosen" with Isidore as well, but she changes her story when he recognises the surname Rosen as belonging to the robotics manufacturer.